tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:producesAssertion
 - Preferred Label: produces Assertion
-- Definition: Connects an entity with an Assertion that the entity created.
+- Definition: Connects an entity with a bdqffdq:Assertion that the entity created.
-- Comments: Connects Implementations (solutions) with the Assertions (reports) that they produce from the execution of a Specification.
+- Comments: Connects bdqffdq:Implementations (Solutions layer, see Figure 3 in Veiga et al., 2017) with the bdqffdq:Assertions (Reports layer, see Figure 3 in Veiga et al., 2017) that they produce from the execution of a bdqffdq:Specification.

 ********************